-Every auctioneer must perform mathematical computations in the course of his or her business activities.
+Every auctioneer must perform mathematical computations during his or her business activities.
 As a result, the Auctioneer License Act of 1989 requires that a portion of the statewide examination deal with mathematics.

 The test questions on the examination require the applicant to know the following: